SalomePlatform/shaper/doc/gui/Introduction.rst

 SHAPER module of SALOME is destined for:

 - import and export of geometrical models in IGES, BREP, STEP and XAO formats;
-- parametric construction of geometrical objects using a wide range of functions;
+- parametric construction of geometrical objects using a wide range of functions:

   - creation of complex 2D sections using :ref:`sketchPlugin` with consequent extrusion or revolution (see :ref:`featuresPlugin`);
   - construction of model using primitives defined in :ref:`primitivesPlugin`;